NeVRo-study/NeVRo/README.md

 <h1>NeVRo</h1>

 *This is a rough outline.
-A more detailed description will come soon.*
+A more detailed description will come soon.
+Please see the publications for the specific models linked in the corresponding sections.*

 <h2>Introduction</h2>